SGM-dev/react-component-library/README.md

 ## Components

-### Component 1
+### Button

-The Component 1 is located in its own folder within the repository.
-You can find it at `src/components/Component1`.
+The Button is located in its own folder within the repository.
+You can find it at `src/components/Button`.
 This component has its own files and assets required for its functionality.

 ### Component 2

 Similar to Component 1, Component 2 is located in its respective folder at `src/components/Component2`.
 It contains its necessary files and assets.

-_(You can list additional components following a similar structure and description here.)_

 ## Usage